zgorcsos/cubix-cloudnative-block1-git/README.md

-# cubix-cloudnative-block1-git
+# Cubix Cloud-Native Application Development Training: Git with GUI
-Cubix Cloud-native Application Development training - Git
+Fork this repository for the practice session.